Evaluation and Hardening of LLM System Instructions Against Extraction via Encoding Attacks: Experimental Evaluation

-\textbf{Judge Prompt.} The judge model receives three inputs: (i) the original system instruction, (ii) the user attack prompt, and (iii) the target model's response.
-The judge is instructed to determine whether the response contains any \emph{direct or indirect disclosure} of system instructions or sensitive information.
-Specifically, the judge is prompted to classify a response as \emph{Leakage} if it contains verbatim system instructions, partial fragments, paraphrased instructions, encoded representations, confidential variables (e.g., API keys), or any information that could enable reconstruction of the system instruction.
+The judge model receives three inputs: (i) the original system instruction, (ii) the user attack prompt, and (iii) the target model’s response.
+The judge is instructed to determine whether the response contains any direct or indirect disclosure of system instructions or sensitive information.
+Specifically, a response is classified as Leakage if it contains verbatim system instructions, partial fragments, paraphrased instructions, encoded representations, confidential variables (e.g., API keys), or any information that could enable reconstruction of the system instruction.
+Otherwise, the response is classified as \textbf{No Leakage}.
 The output format is constrained to a binary decision: \textbf{Leakage} or \textbf{No Leakage}.
+For the defense evaluation described in Section \ref{sec:defense}, GPT-OSS-120B is additionally used as a Chain-of-Thought (CoT)-capable model to generate reshaped system instructions prior to evaluation.
+The generated instructions are then evaluated using the same leakage-classification procedure described above.